cornell-cse/cornell-cse.github.io/reqt.md

    of algorithms or visualization, use of computers, and applications to scientific or engineering problems.
 See the list of currently approved CSE courses.
-Whether or not these courses can also be used to satisfy requirements for the Major field is a matter for the student’s Special Committee.
+Whether or not these courses can also be used to satisfy requirements for the major field is a matter for the student's Special Committee.

 2. Level: At least two of the courses should be at the 600-level or above.

-3. Breadth: At le ast two of the courses should be outside the student’s home department.
+3. Breadth: At least two of the courses should be outside the student’s home department.
 In the case of a student whose major field is not associated with a Cornell department (such as Applied Mathematics), no more than two of the courses can come from the